vaidasmaciulis/drinkwater/README.md

 Open Storage directory of your save, i.e.:
 [code]C:\Users\<User Name>\AppData\Roaming\SpaceEngineers\Saves\<Some number>\<Save Game name>\Storage\2547246713.sbm_DrinkWater
 [/code]
-config.xml file should be inside.
+config_2_14.xml file should be inside.
 Open it with Notepad or other text editor
 Notice there are list of values i.e:
 [code]  <WATER_USAGE>0.03</WATER_USAGE>